jzh001/jzh001.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am Zhiheng (James) from Singapore, and I will be studying at UCLA as a Computer Science and Engineering major, from Fall 2024 onwards.
-I am particularly interested in research and machine learning, and I have won multiple awards in AI and robotics challenges in Singapore.
-I also enjoy writing, and have published several articles on Medium and TowardsDataScience documenting my coding journey so far.
+I am Zhiheng (James) from Singapore, and I am studying at UCLA as a Computer Science and Engineering major.
+I am particularly interested in research and machine learning.
+Currently, I am working at the Structures-Computer Interaction Lab at UCLA, on the applications of Large Language Models (LLMs) for Robotics.

 I am looking forward to studying in Los Angeles, and travelling around in the United States in the upcoming year.